Southern rockers BlackHawk coming to Anthem

-For more than 30 years, BlackHawk has shared a unique sense of harmony with their voices, their songs and their fans.
+For more than 30 years, BlackHawk has shared a unique sense of harmony with its voices, songs and fans.
 Today, BlackHawk continues to honor its past as it forges its future and does it all with a commitment that takes their music -- and the harmony -- to a whole new level.

 Tickets are now on sale at hardrockcasinosiouxcity.com or at the hotel's Rock Shop.